Hannieliao/Baton/README.md

 ### Fine-tuning T2A Model

-We are releasing our implementation based on one of the SOTA T2A model [Tango](https://github.com/declare-lab/tango), based on the checkpoint [Tango-Full-FT-AudioCaps](https://huggingface.co/declare-lab/tango-full-ft-audiocaps).
+We will release our implementation based on one of the SOTA T2A model [Tango](https://github.com/declare-lab/tango), based on the checkpoint [Tango-Full-FT-AudioCaps](https://huggingface.co/declare-lab/tango-full-ft-audiocaps).

 ### Reward Model Training and Annotating